prosodylab/prosobeast-annotation-tool/README.md

 The user is automatically redirected to the data spread calculation tool if no location data is provided in the user table.
 The tool can also be accessed from the main screen to add new data spreads for the data.
+Using the durations in the calculation is optional.

 ## Sample Dataset